-The designs for all elements of the recladding including sub framing, fasteners and sealants are to be in accordance with NCC 2019 (Amendment 1) and any special conditions which have been recommended by the Cladding Product Safety Panel.
+The designs for all elements of the recladding including sub framing, fasteners and sealants are to be in accordance with NCC 2019 (Amendment 1) in addition to any special conditions which have been recommended by the Cladding Product Safety Panel.
 This chapter highlights some relevant issues, however, the overall provisions of the NCC must be considered holistically.